Perpendicular Time

 The devil is in the details.

 … but not in the way we think.
 Details distract and obfuscate.
 Unpolished, the roughness of a stone’s surface reflects light and creates an opaque shell.
-Once it is polished, light can penetrate that surface and reveal an interior structure whose patterns intuitively hint at universal processes and a common ancestry lost in time.
+Once it is polished, light can penetrate the surface and reveal an interior structure whose patterns intuitively hint at universal processes and a common ancestry lost in time.
 This is the payoff.
 There is an old trick in image making called “the squint test”: squinting blurs your vision and lets you evaluate the core of the image without being distracted by the busyness of all the details.
-Time collapse images similarly average out the high frequency temporal changes and let us glimpse at what is constant.
+Time collapse images similarly average out the high frequency temporal changes and let us glimpse at what is constant which we often miss.

 Virga over Santa Monica Bay (2022)